Min-On Concert Association: History

 During the 1960s and into the 1980s, Daisaku Ikeda (at the time the president of the Soka Gakkai) established a number of cultural programs and institutions including the Institute of Oriental Philosophy, the Min-on Concert Association, and the Tokyo Fuji Art Museum.
-The Min-On Concert Association was established in 1963.
-It arose from Ikeda's perception that access to high-quality live music performances was beyond the reach of the majority of Japanese people.
-"Min-On" is an abbreviation of "Minshu Ongaku" or "Music for the People".
+The Min-On Concert Association was established in 1963."Min-On" is an abbreviation of "Minshu Ongaku" or "Music for the People".
 The association began with a series of subscription concerts and became a foundation in 1965.

-Ikeda's other goal for Min-On was to promote cross-cultural understanding through music, and to that end the association also began a series of exchanges which introduced performing artists from other countries to Japanese audiences and sent Japanese artists abroad.
+The association also began a series of exchanges which introduced performing artists from other countries to Japanese audiences and sent Japanese artists abroad.

 In its early years, the organization was sometimes dismissed as sectarian.
 However, according to its past president Hiroyasu Kobayashi, that perception began to change in 1981 when Min-On underwrote a tour by Milan's La Scala opera company, one of the first Western opera companies to perform in Japan.

 In 1997, the Min-On Cultural Center was opened in downtown Tokyo and now houses the organization's offices as well as its music museum and library.
 By the end of the 1990s Min-On had organized 70,000 concerts with performers from 100 different countries and attended by over 100 million people in Japan.